yulia-2008/nycable_frontend/README.md

 - Filtered search of technicians (base on city and company).

-- Rating Internet Provider and Technician.
+- Rating Internet Provider or Technician.

-- Writing a review about Internet Provider and Technician.
+- Writing a review about Internet Provider or Technician.